hrlics/SemDI/README.md

 ### Data:

-We have provided the processed data under `src/dataset`.
+We have provided the processed data at `src/dataset/ESC.pkl` and `src/dataset/CTB.pkl`.
 Each datapoint follows the format below:
 ```
 [
   'ABC19980108.1830.0711.xml', # file path in raw data